 Supply Chain & Global Logistics

 Supply chain and global logistics drive the international trade.
-Supply Chain is coordination of the entire network (sourcing, manufacturing, and distribution).
+It is coordination of the entire network (sourcing, manufacturing, and distribution).
 On the other hand, logistics is the activity of handling the physical movement, storage, and final delivery of goods.
 Freight forwarding works like logistics architects.
-In other words, it is that part that plans, implements and controls the efficient flow and storage of goods, and services.
+In other words, it is that part which plans, implements and controls the efficient flow and storage of goods, and services.

 It is about getting the right product, to the right customer.
 There are many elements that play vital roles.
 In addition, they review the prices and volumes to make sure they fulfil what is required.
 They plan and strategize the entire journey—from origin to final destination.
 Above all, they perform the task by coordinating carriers, customs authorities, and warehousing providers.
 They choose the most efficient, cost-effective routes and modes of transit.